GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 Manages workflows though a fully managed service.
 Cost is based on state transitions and also the underlying architecture.
 Step Functions are good for organizing BPMN processes as an execution service.

 ## Cloud Management

+### Trusted Advisor

+This service allows you look at your best practices, performance and fault tolerance.
+It is a single pane of glass into your AWS account.

 #### Users in AWS